tsugiproject/tsugi/README.md

 There were some emergent efforts to port the core Tsugi code to Java and Node.
 Partial implementations were built with the hopes that those interested in these languages would pick the code up, use it, and invest in those implementations.
-This has not happenned so those projects are deprecated until some resources show up.
+This has not happened so those projects are deprecated until some resources show up.

 Going forward, there is an effort to increasingly move away from PHP and towards Python in a series of careful